nsf-lrose/release-tools/cyclone/lrose-docker-scripts/README.md

   		Explain how to use the image
   * build.sh
-      create a VERSION file with today's date build lrose-blaze from the top of NCAR/lrose-core
+      create a VERSION file with today's date build lrose-cyclone from the top of NCAR/lrose-core
   * lrose
   		Wrapper script to simplify running commands in the container
   * release.sh